solana-foundation/developer-content/docs/core/programs/anchor.md

 Use `memcmp` to filter for accounts storing data that matches a specific value at a specific offset.
-When calculating the offset, remember that the first 8 bytes are reserved for the account discriminator.
+When calculating the offset, remember that the first 8 bytes are reserved for the account discriminator in accounts created through an Anchor program.
 Using `memcmp` requires you to understand the byte layout of the data field for the account type you are fetching.

 ```ts /memcmp/
 const accounts = await program.account.newAccount.all([